vatnz-dev/sops/docs/enroute/KAI.md

 KAI covers all airspace within the lateral bounds as found below, with the only exception being the airspace delegated to CH TMA.
 The lower limit for most airspace is `A075`.

-As CH TMA has an upper limit of `A095`, KAI provides control for any aircraft overflying the CH TMA up to its' boundary with STH.
+As CH TMA has an upper limit of `A095`, KAI provides control for any aircraft overflying the CH TMA up to its boundary with STH.

 When CH TMA is offline, KAI automatically inherits and assumes responsibility for that sector.